-The CSB HAZCOM training program shall include:
+The CSB HAZCOM training program will include:

 - a.
-A summary of the OSHA standard and the CSB's written program. - b.
+A summary of the OSHA standard, United Nations Globally Harmonized System of Classification and Labeling of Chemicals (GHS) framework and the CSB's written program. - b.
 The chemical and physical properties of hazardous materials (e.g., flash point, vapor pressure, reactivity) and methods that can be used to detect the presence or release of chemicals; - c.
-The physical hazards of the chemicals in work areas (e.g., potential for fire, explosion, etc.); - d.
-The health hazards, including signs and symptoms of exposure, of the chemicals in work areas and any medical condition known to be aggravated by exposure to these chemicals; - e.
-Procedures to protect against chemicals hazards (e.g., required personal protective equipment, and its proper use and maintenance; work practices or methods to ensure appropriate use and handling of chemicals; and procedures for emergency response): - f.
+The physical hazards of the chemicals in work areas (e.g., potential for fire, explosion, etc.) according to the GHS; - d.
+The health hazards according to the GHS, including signs and symptoms of exposure, of the chemicals in work areas and any medical condition known to be aggravated by exposure to these chemicals; - e.
+Procedures to protect against chemicals hazards (e.g., required personal protective equipment, and its proper use and maintenance; work practices or methods to ensure appropriate use and handling of chemicals; and procedures for emergency response); - f.
 Work procedures to follow to assure protection when cleaning hazardous-chemical spills and leaks; - g.
-The location of the MSDSs, how to read and interpret the information on labels and MSDSs, and how employees may obtain additional hazard information.
+The location of the SDSs, how to read and interpret the information on labeling systems (including product, transport, in-plant and piping) and SDSs, and how employees may obtain additional hazard information.